Cozhee/gallery-of-horns/README.md

-Number and name of feature: Filting pictures based on horns
+Number and name of feature: Filtering pictures based on horns

 Estimate of time needed to complete: 30 minutes